Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Baltimore and its opponents have combined to score more than 41.5 points in eight of 16 games this season.
+- Baltimore and its opponents have gone over the current 41-point total in eight of 16 games this season.

+- Pittsburgh's games have gone over 41 points in nine of 16 chances this season.

-- Sunday's over/under is 2.3 points lower than the two team's combined 43.8 points per game average.
+- Sunday's total is 2.8 points lower than the two team's combined 43.8 points per game average.

-- The 47.6 points per game these two squads have allowed to opponents this season are 6.1 more than the 41.5 total in this contest.
+- This contest's over/under is 6.6 points lower than the 47.6 these two squads combine to give up per game in 2021.

+- Ravens games this season feature an average total of 46.9 points, a number 5.9 points higher than Sunday's over/under.

-- The 41.5-point total for this game is 2.2 points below the 43.7 points per game average total in Steelers games this season.
+- The 41-point total for this game is 2.7 points below the 43.7 points per game average total in Steelers games this season.

 Ravens stats and trends

-- Baltimore has played 16 games, with eight wins against the spread.

-- The Ravens have been favored by 4.5 points or more five times this season and have not covered the spread in any of them.
+- This season, the Ravens are winless ATS when entering a game as a favorite of 3.5 points or more (in seven chances).

-- Baltimore's games this year have eclipsed the over/under in 50% of its opportunities (eight times in 16 games with a set point total).
+- Baltimore has hit the over in 50% of its opportunities this year (eight times in 16 games with a set point total).

-- When Baltimore puts up more than 24.1 points, it is 3-3 against the spread and 4-2 overall.
+- Baltimore is 3-3 against the spread and 4-2 overall in games when it puts up more than 24.1 points.

 - The Ravens have turned the ball over four more times (23 total) than the Steelers have forced a turnover (19) this season.